SkelegonDK/ElevenTools/README.md

 - [ ] Save generated audio data
   - [ ] create CVS for generated data
   - [ ] Pronunciation memory

+## License

+ElevenTools is open-source software released under a custom license.

+- Free for individual use and for companies with less than $10 million in annual revenue and fewer than 50 employees.
+- Commercial licensing required for larger companies.
+- Use for training AI models is prohibited without explicit permission.

+Please see the [full license](LICENSE) for all terms and conditions.

+For commercial licensing inquiries, please contact [your contact information].